wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 ## Part 8: Produce a new server package using Liberty 22.0.0.12

-In this section of the lab, you will use the same automated **mavenBuild** script that was used in previous labs to produce a NEW Liberty server package, with only one notable difference; the server package will include Liberty **22.0.0.12** instead of **22.0.0.8**.
+In this section of the lab, you use the same automated **mavenBuild** script that was used in previous labs to produce a NEW Liberty server package, with only one notable difference; the server package includes Liberty **22.0.0.12** instead of **22.0.0.8**.

 Producing the build output in the form of a Liberty server package zip file provides the flexibility of deploying and upgrading your version of Liberty and applications as an immutable package, like how container images are deployed to Kubernetes container platforms.

-In this section of the lab, you will use the provided shell script that automates the tasks for producing a server package for deployment to the collective.
+In this section of the lab, you use the provided shell script that automates the tasks for producing a server package for deployment to the collective.

 **Use the Maven Build script to produce a Server package with Liberty 22.0.0.12**

-1. Run the following command to build the applications and produce a server package, which will use WebSphere Liberty kernel, version 22.0.0.12.
+1. Run the following command to build the applications and produce a server package, which uses WebSphere Liberty kernel, version 22.0.0.12.

         /home/techzone/liberty_admin_pot/lab-scripts/mavenBuild.sh -v 22.0.0.12